 That’s not to mention an increase in the chronicity of wounds as a result of improper follow-ups related to the pandemic.
 Now, clinicians deal with almost the same risk factors that affect patients with chronic wounds falling in the same high-risk category to become infected with or exposed to the coronavirus that causes COVID-19.3

 Additionally, the proper use of advanced wound care products to promote a moist wound environment, while managing exudate, decreasing bacterial burden, and facilitating autolytic debridement, all should be executed accordingly to promote positive outcomes.
 The use of advanced wound care products to the best of one’s ability that are appropriate for the current status of the wound should also be considered.
 When using these products, re-evaluate weekly rather than biweekly to modify usage as needed.
 Since the pandemic, telehealth visits have become more prominent, and insurance policies have started covering telehealth.

 Yet, only a number of patients were adamant about telehealth visits, and this number has remained the same.2 Of course, telehealth comes with obstacles.
 There could be any number of technical issues with connectivity, not to mention that not all patients have a smartphone, and older phones may not be compatible with telehealth or have enough memory.
 All without entertaining the quality of video, would the wound practitioner be able to assess the challenges properly?

 Far from it.
 Above mentioned are just some challenges we have encountered these past 2 years, and we continue to polish as we go.
 There has been a lot of talk and written articles concerning wound care practitioners who are awaiting the results of a “pandemic within a pandemic.”
 There is research from March 2021 reporting that in over 50% of patients with chronic wounds, these wounds have significantly increased in severity since the beginning of the pandemic.
 As previously mentioned by Dr. David Armstrong, and I quote, “It is going to take years to understand the full impact of delayed wound care during COVID-19.”1 So, with that being said, great job to all in managing a pandemic, and now we will see the impact and how much more work we clinicians can do, working together and using the village and resources to overcome, as we always do.
+Keep healing, my friends!

 Martin Vera has been a LVN for 19 years, a CWS for the past 10 years, and is passionate about wound management.
 As a new nurse, Vera experience working in a LTC facility that was premiere in wound care, and saw first hand the involvement of the SWAT team, using advanced wound care products, support surfaces, turning schedules, special diets and how with this coordination positive outcomes were achieved.
 Vera has experience in wound management in different settings, including: long term (ADON - wound care), acute settings (med surg/telemetry/SNF), LTACH (coordinator of wound care), post acute and consulting involving hospice patients, and working with TB related wounds.